Master of Social Work Frequently Asked Questions

 A: Students may enter the program in any semester.
 However, in order to complete the traditional program in five semesters, students must enroll in the Fall.
 Advanced Standing students must enroll in Summer in order to complete the program in three semesters.
 Students can complete the program on a part-time basis regardless of start date.
 Upon admission, students must meet with an academic advisor to develop a degree plan.

 For class rotations please refer to the MSW program page.

 A: Classes are offered on the Pensacola Campus and online.

 A: Yes, the program is accredited by the Council on Social Work Education (CSWE).
 The CSWE Commission on Accreditation recently reaffirmed accreditation through 2025.

 A: No particular major is required for the traditional program, but it is expected that student have a strong liberal arts background.
 Students admitted to the advanced standing program must have a bachelor of social work degree from a CSWE accredited program.

 A: No, however, social work experience is a plus for admission.

 A: We expect to admit 25 students per semester to the program.

-A: All applicants are required to take either the GRE (Graduate Record Exam) or the MAT (Miller Analogies Test).
+A: Applicants are required to take either the GRE (Graduate Record Exam) or the MAT (Miller Analogies Test).
 The graduate admission test will be waived for applicants who have an institutional undergraduate GPA of 3.0 or higher.